Art and Design Curriculum

-The development of artistic skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in the key processes of art: drawing, painting, printing, textiles, mosaic, collage and sculpture.
+The development of artistic skills means that children are given opportunities to express their creative imagination and practise and develop mastery in the key processes of art: drawing, painting, printing, textiles, mosaic, collage and sculpture.

-Children receive either a weekly art lesson or a 2.5day block of lessons in which they learn the key skills of drawing, painting, printing, sculpture and collage.
-They are exposed to a wide range of media as well as a diverse range of artists.
+Children receive either a weekly art lesson or a 2.5-day block of lessons in which they learn the key skills of drawing, painting, printing, sculpture and collage.
+They have been exposed to a wide range of media as well as a diverse range of artists.
 Our school’s locality easily allows for planned opportunities for learning outside the classroom, as well as the involvement of adults with specialist skills from the local and wider community.